 The first semester in which a student does not make “Satisfactory Academic Progress” will be a “Warning Period.”
 The student will remain eligible for aid.
 A notice will be sent to the student explaining the warning period and the requirements for maintaining Satisfactory Academic Progress at Trinity.

-b.
+An Appeal may be made one time for SAP purposes.
 Appeals must be in writing to the Financial Aid Office

-c.
 The appeal must include an explanation of why the student failed to meet SAP and an academic plan to regain satisfactory academic standing at Trinity.
 An academic plan is an agreement between the student, Trinity Advising and the Financial Aid Office of the students plan to progress with passing grades and completed classes.

-b.
 Approved appeals are for one term unless otherwise stated.

-d.
 The following term of enrollment must be passed and completed.

-e.
 If the terms of enrollment/SAP Agreement while on probation are not completed/fulfilled, aid will automatically be denied for the following terms of enrollment.

-To retain Washington State Need Grant (WSNG) eligibility, recipients must earn the required number of hours based on the number of credits in which they are enrolled at the time the WSNG is disbursed.
-Less than half-time students (3, 4, or 5 credit hours of enrollment) must earn all credits attempted to retain WSNG eligibility.
-Half-time students (6, 7, or 8 credit hours of enrollment) must earn a minimum of 6 hours to retain WSNG eligibility. ¾ time students (9, 10, or 11 credit hours of enrollment) must earn a minimum of 9 hours to retain WSNG eligibility.
-Full-time students (enrollment of 12 or more credit hours) must earn a minimum of 12 hours to retain WSNG eligibility.
-WSNG recipients who fail to satisfactorily complete the required minimum number of hours will be placed on Washington State Need Grant probation or suspension.
+To retain Washington State Financial Aid (WSFA) eligibility, recipients must earn the required number of hours based on the number of credits in which they are enrolled at the time the WSFA is disbursed.
+Less than half-time students (3, 4, or 5 credit hours of enrollment) must earn all credits attempted to retain WSFA eligibility.
+Half-time students (6, 7, or 8 credit hours of enrollment) must earn a minimum of 6 hours to retain WSFA eligibility. ¾ time students (9, 10, or 11 credit hours of enrollment) must earn a minimum of 9 hours to retain WSFA eligibility.
+Full-time students (enrollment of 12 or more credit hours) must earn a minimum of 12 hours to retain WSFA eligibility.
+WSFA recipients who fail to satisfactorily will result in warning or termination.